-In the TFAM HIF1dPA double mutant, unlike single TFAM mutants, we observed no shift in cellular distribution between skeletal progenitors (cluster 4) and the osteoblast-like cell (cluster 2) (Figure 7, C and E, and Supplemental Table 2).
-Curiously, however, in the mutant, we detected an expansion of the cluster enriched in Sox9 and Col2a1 mRNAs (cluster 1) (Figure 7E and Supplemental Table 2).
+In the TFAM;HIF1dPA double mutant, unlike single TFAM mutants, we observed no shift in cellular distribution between skeletal progenitors (cluster 4) and the osteoblast-like cell (cluster 2) (Figure 7, panels C and E; Supplemental Table 2).
+Curiously, however, in the mutant, we detected an expansion of the cluster enriched in Sox9 and Col2a1 mRNAs (cluster 1) (Figure 7, panel E; Supplemental Table 2).

-Differential gene expression analysis highlighted significant differences between CTRL and TFAM HIF1dPA cells.
-With a 2-fold change threshold, there were 2,044 upregulated genes in CTRL and 1,450 in the double mutant, respectively (Supplemental Tables 6 and 7).
-The TFAM HIF1dPA mutant consistently showed an increase in glycolytic enzyme mRNA levels, such as Hk2, Pfkl, Aldoa, Gapdh, Pgk1, and Ldha, across skeletal progenitor and osteoblast clusters (Figure 7, F and G).
-This is suggestive of an enhancement of glycolysis because of HIF1 activation.
+Differential gene expression analysis highlighted significant differences between control and TFAM;HIF1dPA cells.
+With a two-fold change threshold, there were 2044 upregulated genes in CTRL and 1450 in the double mutant, respectively (Supplemental Table 6 and Supplemental Table 7).
+The TFAM;HIF1dPA mutant consistently showed an increase in glycolytic enzyme mRNA levels such as Hexokinase 2 (Hk2), Phosphofructokinase (Pfkl), Aldolase A (Aldoa), Glyceraldehyde-3-phosphate dehydrogenase (Gapdh), Phosphoglycerate kinase 1 (Pgk1), and Lactate dehydrogenase A (Ldha), across skeletal progenitor and osteoblast clusters (Figure 7, panels F and G).
+This is suggestive of an enhancement of glycolysis due to HIF1 activation.
 Additionally, HIF1 activation reversed certain genetic changes due to TFAM loss, particularly in cluster 2.
 For example, the reduced Bglap mRNA levels previously noted in TFAM mutant osteoblast-like cells were not detected in the double mutants, suggesting a role for HIF1 in promoting osteoblast differentiation.
-Similarly, Serpinh1 and Sparc mRNA levels, which were lower in TFAM mutant
+Similarly, Serpinh1 and Sparc mRNA levels, which were lower in TFAM mutant osteoblast-like cells, were likely similar between controls and double mutants as indicated by their absence from Supplemental Tables 6 and 7.
+This absence may hint at a partial remediation of some OI-like features through HIF1 overexpression.
+Nonetheless, certain abnormalities persisted in double mutant osteoblast-like cells.
+For instance, elevated expression of Pcolce mRNA in control osteoblast-like cells suggested a persistent dysfunction of double mutant osteoblast-like cells in their ability to build an adequate extracellular matrix (Supplemental Table 6).
+This was further supported by the high expression levels of Cdkn1a and